China's stagnant funds sector spurs foreign JVs to branch out

-SHANGHAI Foreign joint ventures in China's 2.3 trillion yuan (229 billion pounds) mutual funds industry are increasingly looking beyond their main businesses to ride out sluggishness in the nation's stock market that has seen their asset-growth stagnate.
+SHANGHAI Foreign joint ventures in China's 2.3 trillion yuan ($360 billion) mutual funds industry are increasingly looking beyond their main businesses to ride out sluggishness in the nation's stock market that has seen their asset-growth stagnate.

 Some high-profile Sino-foreign ventures, including those of UBS UBSN.VX and HSBC (HSBA.L), are now expanding their cross-border businesses or developing new products for niche local segments in order to boost revenues.